MGantz22/AnimalHouseApi/README.md

 # Running the program
 * Start the API by opening a command line in the `AnimalHouseApi` directory and enter `dotnet run`

+#  Swagger Documentation
+* To view the Swagger documentation for the AnimalHouseApi, launch the project using `dotnet run` using Terminal or Powershell, then input the following URL into your browser: `https://localhost:5001/swagger/index.html`

 ### API Documentation